RafaelBarbosatec/cube/README.md

 ## FeedBackManager

-Using this widget you can reactively control your Dialogs, BottomSheets and SnackBar using an ObservableValue.
+Use this widget if you want to reactively control your `Dialog`, `BottomSheet` and `SnackBar` using an ObservableValue.

 Creating observable to control: